Seddryck/NBi/_documentation/primitive-result-set.md

 ### JSON source

-Mst of the features described for an Xml are also available for a Json.
+Most of the features described for an Xml are also available for a Json.
 You'll also have to supply a FLOWR query on the form of Json-paths.
 As JSON doesn't support namespace and attributes, the related features are not supported.

 {% highlight xml %}
 <result-set>